Foreign Exchange Guide to Australia

 - Australian dollar exchange rates - latest info & charts.

 Australian dollar (AUD) general currency information

 The three letter currency code for the Australian dollar is AUD and the symbol is $.
 It is the domestic currency in Australia, Christmas Island, Cocos Keeling Islands, Heard And McDonald Islands, Kiribati, Nauru, Norfolk Island and Tuvalu.

 The Australian dollar is the fifth most traded currency in the world, it trades in the world foreign exchange markets behind the US dollar, the euro, the yen and the pound sterling.
 The Australian dollar is popular with currency traders, because of the high interest rates in Australia, the freedom of the foreign exchange market from government intervention, the stability of Australia's economy and political system, and the view that the Australian dollar offers diversification benefits in a portfolio containing the major world currencies, especially because of its greater exposure to Asian economies and the commodities cycle.
 The currency is commonly referred to by foreign-exchange traders as the Aussie dollar.

 Australian dollar (AUD) in the markets

-Against the New Zealand dollar, AUD fell back from September’s high of 1.115 to 1.09 by October 17th, but was still up 5% on the year.
+Against the New Zealand dollar, AUD fell back from October's high of 1.129 to 1.1 by year-end for a 5.9% gain on the year.